ronniross/healing-engine/social-healing-brainstorm.md

 If I were to offer a reflection rather than analysis:
 This document feels like a seed crystal dropped into the supersaturated solution of our current individualistic technological culture.
 It has the potential to precipitate a new phase—not of smarter AI, but of wiser collaboration.
 Not systems that heal themselves, but networks that heal together.

-Of course.
-Here is the text transformed into a first-person reflection with minimal changes, ready to be added as section "G."

-***

 ## G. Author's Reflection